bartvanhoey/AbpUserVerificationByEmail/README.md

 * Start both the **Blazor** and **HttpApi.Host** project to run the application.
 * Navigate to the **Login** page and click on the  [Register](https://localhost:44367/) link.
 * Fill in the form of the **My Custom Register Page** and click the **Register** button.
-* Goto your email inbox and click on the [clicking here](https://localhost:44367/) link to confirm your account.
+* Go to your email inbox and click on the [clicking here](https://localhost:44367/) link to confirm your account.
 * Navigate to the **Login** page and enter your credentials.
 Click **Login**.

 Et voilà!
 This is the result. **The user's email address is successfully verified**!